 And I am a man of Game, so I understand the nature of trains.
 And I can embrace her — deeply and quickly — because I too am in the Secret Society.
 I wasn’t always in the Secret Society (most men are not), but I am now.

 Members of the Secret Society recognize each other (mostly due to our non-verbal signals).
 It doesn’t take long to figure it out.
 And we treat each other very well.
 Intimately (in every sense).
 That’s the purpose of the Secret Society.
 “Good emotions,” as Tyler would say.

 The coming and going “trains” is normal for us.
 They appear in front of us as we sip our coffee.
 We stand there, and the doors open up… people spill out.
-Often we see someone from the Secret Society (it’s the “sparkle” in someone’s eye).
+Often we see someone from the Secret Society (it’s the “sparkle” in someone’s eyes).
 That’s a lot of opportunity.
-We are very good at making connections, on the fly, even in that face-paced world.
+We are very good at making connections, on the fly, even in that fast-paced world.
 Opportunities (for “good emotions”) are all around us.

 And we are very good at letting go.
 People get off the trains, but they also get on and speed away.
 They leave the station in the same way they came, and often as quickly.
 Watching trains disappear from our life… also normal.
 Trains come and go.
 There will be another.